 People with less severe addiction issues who hear about this type of rehab may wonder, “What is an outpatient?”
 This word is more than the sum of its parts – a “patient” who is “out” and free as opposed to “confined” does not suffice to describe his or her situation.
-Moreover, there are different varieties of outpatient rehab for substance abuse – outpatient alcohol rehab and outpatient drug rehab among others.
+Moreover, there are different varieties of non-residential rehab for substance abuse – outpatient alcohol rehab and outpatient drug rehab, among others.
 The stage of recovery of the patient is also a factor.
 Generally, there are three types of rehab: day programs, IOPs, and so-called continuing care programs.
-Below is some more information about them.

 Outpatient Day Programs

 These programs provide the highest level of structure and care within an outpatient setting.
-Participants meet daily or every other day at an outpatient facility for several hours per session.
-They go home after each session, to a sober living home or their families or spouses.
+Participants meet daily or every other day at a non-residential facility for several hours per session.
+They go home after each session to a sober living home or their families or spouses.
 They take part in ongoing therapy, music or art therapy, and group counseling.
 As these programs require a significant commitment, the individual is often not able to work or go to school over the course of the program.

 Intensive Outpatient Programs

 IOPs set a treatment plan with specific, measurable goals in place to indicate progress.
 The frequency of sessions is reduced as these goals are achieved.
-These programs are a good option for people who are serious about getting sober long-term, but who still need to be able to work and perform other daily tasks.
+These programs are a good option for people who are serious about getting sober long-term but still need to work and perform other daily tasks.
 A program may require several sessions for a few hours per week to conduct group therapy, counseling sessions, and relapse prevention education.
 Attendance of a 12-step or non-12-step recovery support is also required.